-The Chaperone Application Packet provides an overview of the requirements to be a chaperone for the Sister Cities High School Exchange, as well as the Chaperone Guidelines and Responsibilities.HCPSS middle and high school Spanish and French language teachers are encouraged to chaperone the Sister Cities High School Exchanges.
+The Chaperone Application Packet (2020 packet will be available in early November) provides an overview of the requirements to be a chaperone for the Sister Cities High School Exchange, as well as the Chaperone Guidelines and Responsibilities.HCPSS middle and high school Spanish and French language teachers are encouraged to chaperone the Sister Cities High School Exchanges.
 For more information and/or questions, contact Laura Smit at 410-715-3162 or Laura.Smit@ColumbiaAssociation.org.
-The Application deadline is March 15, 2019.
+The Application deadline is March 23, 2020.

 Travel to Cap-Haitien, Haiti with the Build Haiti Foundation’s Global Leadership Program